MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 ---

-# SharePoint provided Azure containers and queues for SharePoint Migration API
+# SharePoint-provided Azure containers and queues for SharePoint Migration API

 ## Overview